 Sure the thoughts came but we didn't have to act on them.

-We each took an energetic step back and look at the situation from a broader perspective where you can find the love and compassion for yourself and for your partner.
+We each took an energetic step back and looked at the situation from a broader perspective where we could find the love and compassion for ourselves and for the other person.

 Next time you get upset, triggered and really bothered by something...

 1. Recognize that your thoughts are just thoughts and may or may not have any truth to them.